jabedhasan21/Notes/Graph-Database/installation.md

 Then add the repository to the list of apt sources.

-+ `echo 'deb http://debian.neo4j.org/repo stable/' | sudo tee /etc/apt/sources.list.d/neo4j.list`
++ `echo 'deb https://debian.neo4j.com stable latest' | sudo tee -a /etc/apt/sources.list.d/neo4j.list`

 Finally update the repository information and install Neo4j

++ Once the repository has been added into apt, you can verify which Neo4j versions are available by running: `apt list -a neo4j`

 ```
 sudo apt update
 sudo apt install neo4j
 ```

 The server should have started automatically and should also be restarted at boot.
 If necessary the server can be stopped with

 `sudo service neo4j stop`